At first sight, the concept of SaaS lead scoring seems so simple, doesn’t it?

 Step 4.
 Setting up an Automated Process to Score Leads for You

 The biggest problem with lead scoring is that it is a tedious and time-consuming process, particularly if done entirely by hand.
-Collecting all the necessary data alone would take an awful lot of time, on average.
+Collecting all the necessary lead scoring data alone would take an awful lot of time, on average.
 Correlating and analyzing it would consume even more of your day.

 Unfortunately, salespeople spend the majority of their time on non-revenue generating activities already.
 Having to score leads manually will only add to that, resulting in even fewer calls, processed leads and sales.